 The Internet has a number of useful tools and resources for developing your understanding of personality type.
 Remember - don't take the results of ANY questionnaire at face value, but always explore further to decide which type you think fits you best when you are not trying to please other people.
-(These links all work as of Dec 2013)
+(These links all work as of Oct 2017)

 - Team Technology have developed some good descriptions and a number of free reports.
 Try taking it a few times, see if your results differ and if you can find the type that fits best.

-The sixteen Myers-Briggs types - Some really excellent longer descriptions (up to about four pages) of each of the types.
+- The sixteen Myers-Briggs types - Some really excellent longer descriptions (up to about four pages) of each of the types.
 Draws out more of the subtle differences between whole types, to help you decide between them.

-More descriptions of 16 types - A well-developed and thorough set of profiles which can also be purchased on a CD for use by practitioners in workshops and assessments.
+- More descriptions of 16 types - A well-developed and thorough set of profiles which can also be purchased on a CD for use by practitioners in workshops and assessments.
 Web site includes pages of application info.

 - More about the Cognitive Functions including an introduction to Archetypes.